 Classic Overbought/Oversold

 RSI above 70: overbought → potential sell or avoid entries.
 RSI below 30: oversold → potential buy or look for reversal signals.
 Warning: in strong trends, RSI can stay overbought (>70) for extended periods.
-Using RSI alone in trending markets leads to premature exits.
+During Bitcoin's 2020–2021 bull run, RSI remained above 70 for multiple months — traders who sold on every RSI 70 touch massively underperformed.
+In ranging markets, overbought/oversold is reliable.
+In trending markets, treat it as a caution signal rather than a definitive reversal trigger.

-Bullish Divergence: price makes a lower low, RSI makes a higher low → momentum weakening, potential reversal up.
-Bearish Divergence: price makes a higher high, RSI makes a lower high → momentum fading, potential reversal down.
-More reliable than simple overbought/oversold signals.
+Bullish Divergence: price makes a lower low, RSI makes a higher low → momentum is weakening even as price falls, suggesting potential reversal upward.
+Classic entry: buy when price tests the second low with RSI showing the higher low, with stop below the low.
+Bearish Divergence: price makes a higher high, RSI makes a lower high → fading momentum near resistance, potential reversal down.
+Divergence is the most reliable RSI signal because it captures the disconnect between price action and underlying buying/selling momentum — often visible before any price reversal occurs.

 RSI FAQs